VintageGold/Data690_MathML/README.md

 # Github Rules

+* Watch the Repo, the button is in the top right corner of this page
-* Don’t push to main: Please establish your own branch off of main.
+* Don’t push to main: Please establish your own branch off of main
 * When posting an issue, have a descriptive subject line specifying SQL, Python, or another topic
 * In the subject line please state when you would like feedback/help by
 * * Ex:  Subject Line:  Python Pandas (2 days from now): How to query a dataframe?